-The Group applies the HKFRS 9 simplified approach to measuring expected credit losses which uses a lifetime expected loss allowance for all trade receivables from initial recognition.
+The Group applies the HKFRS 9 simplified approach to measure expected credit losses which uses a lifetime expected loss allowance for all trade receivables from initial recognition.

-To measure the expected credit losses, trade receivables have been grouped based on shared credit risk characteristics and the days past due.
+To measure the expected credit losses, trade receivables have been grouped based on shared credit risk characteristics and the ageing of trade and bills receivables.